cloudnativer/kube-install/docs/webssh0.7.md

 <br>
 <br>

-## use the CLI command to SSH through.
+## Use the CLI command to SSH through.

 use the `kube-install -exec sshcontrol` command to SSH through.